Gautambisht86525/Cryptography-project/README.md

 # 🔐 Caesar Cipher Brute-Force Attack Simulator

-An interactive web-based project that demonstrates how the **Caesar Cipher** works and how its small key space makes it vulnerable to a **brute-force attack**.
+An interactive web-based cryptography project that demonstrates how the **Caesar Cipher** works and how its small key space makes it vulnerable to a **brute-force attack**.

 The project allows users to encrypt a message using a Caesar Cipher and then visually simulate an attacker trying every possible key to recover the original plaintext.